ibm-cloud-docs/account/email.md

 {: note}

 * To stay up to date with changes to the {{site.data.keyword.Bluemix_notm}} platform and products, go to **Notification preferences** > **Announcements**.
 To select a subcategory, set **Emails** to the on position.
-* To receive notifications about invoices, payments, subscription and promo codes, or spending and usage warnings, select **Billing and usage**.
-Then, click **Manage** to set up spending notifications.
+* To receive notifications about invoices, payments, subscription and promo codes, or spending and usage warnings, see **Billing and usage**.
+Then, click **Manage** in the {{site.data.keyword.cloud_notm}} console to set up spending notifications.
 * To receive updates about the status of your infrastructure orders, select **Ordering**.
-* To manage the notification distribution list in regard to your account, subscriptions, security and compliance alerts or marketing communications, click **Additional notification preferences** > **Manage**.
+* To manage the notification distribution list in regard to your account, subscriptions, security and compliance alerts or marketing communications, click **Additional notification preferences** > **Manage** in the {{site.data.keyword.cloud_notm}} console.
 * By default, all {{site.data.keyword.Bluemix_notm}} platform notifications are turned off.

 To quickly turn off emails for the selected account or for all other accounts, click **Actions**, and select your preference.